 Prof. Klaus Viktor Toyka (2012)

 Worked at the Julius-Maximilians-Universität Würzburg since 1989.
 Holder of the Chair of Neurology and Director of the University Clinic's Department of Neurology and Polyclinic for Neurology until 2010.
 His research in the field of neuroimmunological disorders earned the University of Würzburg international acclaim.
-On 28 September 2005, Klaus Toyka became a member of the German National Academy of Sciences Leopoldina.
+On 28 September 2005, Klaus Toyka became a member of the Deutsche Akademie der Naturforscher Leopoldina (German national academy of sciences).
 Klaus Toyka was also a patron of the University in general and of the arts in particular.

 Renate Schülke-Schmitt (2012) †